KrystilizeNevaDies/CoreAntiCheat/README.md

 # CoreAntiCheat
-An Anti-Cheat plugin designed for
+An Anti-Cheat plugin designed for the cuberite server software